Lau Chi Sing: Verdict

 On 25 November 1987, Lau was found guilty as charged and sentenced to death for trafficking 242 grams of heroin, contrary to Section 5 of the Misuse of Drugs Act.
 In its 16 page judgement, the High Court made a landmark ruling that any person caught transporting drugs for distribution would be guilty of trafficking, even if they are only transiting via Singapore and have no intention of unloading the drugs within its borders.
 Referring to the earlier Privy Council judgement, Justice Thean pointed out that the test for determining if an act of transporting a drug from one destination to another amounted to trafficking depended on the reason why the drug was being moved.
 If the reason was to distribute it to one or more persons, then the act was considered trafficking, therefore it was irrelevant whether the intended distribution took place in Singapore itself or overseas.
 Lau's case was not concerned with the act of distribution, but the act of transporting the drugs for the purpose of distribution, irrespective of the purpose is achieved or not and irrespective of the intended final destination.

 Appeal

 On 11 July 1988, the Appeals court upheld the earlier High Court ruling sentencing Lau to death.

 Execution

 Lau Chi Sing was hanged at Changi prison on the morning of 17 November 1989.
+He was the 25th person to be executed for drug trafficking since 1975 when the death sentence was first introduced and mandated as the punishment for drug trafficking.